FR | EN

 Forests provide numerous ecosystem services, such as the production of renewable material, the storage of CO2, soil protection, and the development of biodiversity, amongst others.

-In this work, the study of the evolution of forest ecosystems in Europe begins with the observation of recent forest cover changes [11], based on field measurements taken during National Forest Inventory (NFI) campaigns, which survey the area of EU countries to measure the size, number of species, age, and volume of trees, among other characteristics.
+In this work, the study of the evolution of forest ecosystems in Europe begins with the observation of forest cover changes [11].
+This study is based on field measurements taken during National Forest Inventory (NFI) campaigns, which survey the area of EU countries to measure the size, number of species, age, and volume of trees.

 The rate of forest area expansion is decreasing, falling from +0.3% per year over the period 1990–2020 to +0.2% for 2010-2020.